josephmcgovern-wf/lp-podcast/README.md

 3. Create a new GCS bucket in that appengine project and make it public
 4. Add required files to the GCS bucket
 5. Configure `EnvVar`s
+6. Enable the `IAM Service Account Credentials API` and give the default service account the `Service Account Token Creator` role.
+7. Configure third party podcast apps to see this new feed.

 #### Files in the bucket